leedium/occ-shared-resource-bundles/README.md

 <b>Important</b> For step 4, DO NOT use webpack minification as OCC already performs this task and you will waste hours
 wondering what's wrong.

 4. Build either a development or production version.
-The development version.

 Development: contains Hot Module reload dependencies as well as sourcemaps.
-Minified
+(Minified)
 ```$xslt
 $ nmp run build:dev
 ```

 Production: Contains only production level dependencies or their respective production states.
-Not minified.
+(Not minified).
 ```$xslt
 $ nmp run build:prod
 ```